kaiachain/open-dex-frontend/docs/guide.md

-# Klaytn-DEX User Guide <!-- omit in toc -->
+# Kaia-DEX User Guide <!-- omit in toc -->

-With the help of this guide, you will learn how to use the Klaytn-DEX to perform all available actions on the blockchain, such as connect your wallet, swap tokens, farm and stake LP tokens, and so on.
+With the help of this guide, you will learn how to use the Kaia-DEX to perform all available actions on the blockchain, such as connect your wallet, swap tokens, farm and stake LP tokens, and so on.
 We will start by introducing the basic concepts used throughout the guide, and then walk you through all available functionality.

 ## Introduction <!-- omit in toc -->

-Klaytn-DEX works with ERC-20 or KIP7 tokens.
+Kaia-DEX works with ERC-20 or KIP7 tokens.

 ### Token Swap
 Token swaps in Dex are a simple way to trade one ERC-20 or KIP7 token for another.
 Each pair of tokens on Dex is underpinned by a liquidity pool.